 A product claiming to be ‘hypoallergenic’ will not contain known allergens or allergens precursors.

 By making reference to the SCCS Memorandum SCCS/1567/15, these guidelines make useful clarifications about tests performed in healthy human volunteers such as the Human Repeated Insult Patch Tests (HRIPT).
 This version of the guidelines is less stringent than its initial draft and brings clarifications: hazard assessment of ingredients via HRIPTs is unethical and should be strictly prohibited.
 However, tolerance studies of a cosmetic product in humans are acceptable.
-Ideally, the INFORMATION LETTER use of Repeated Open Application Tests (ROAT) should be preferred to HRIPTs conducted on a finished cosmetic product.
+To validate the good skin tolerance of your product, we recommend to perform a in use test under dermatological control.

 The legal status of these guidelines was rather unclear and a legal review has been requested to a lawyer, specialist of this topic (Ms. Sylvie Gallage, Hogan Lovells LLP, Paris).